anaelle-dev/Material3-Expressive/README.md

 ## What does it do?

 Material 3 Expressive Theme is a Magisk module that changes boolean is_expressive_design_enabled to true.
-It has been tested on Android 15 QPR2 (BP1A.250405.007.B1), Android 16 Beta 3 and Android 16 Beta 4.
+It has been tested on Android 15 QPR2 (BP1A.250405.007.B1 & BP1A.250505.005.B1) and Android 16 (BP2A.250605.031.A2).

 ## Target Applications